-If a dog bites or attacks you while making a delivery, the most important thing to do is seek medical attention.
+When delivery driver dog bites occur, the most important thing to do is seek medical attention.
 Make sure your wounds are thoroughly cleaned by a medical professional.
 You may need to get a rabies shot or a tetanus shot if your vaccinations are not current.

 You also must act quickly to control the damage.